-Resorts World Casino New York City is committed to promoting responsible gaming by our guests.
+Resorts World New York City is committed to encouraging responsible gaming for our guests.
 Our commitment to being socially responsible aligns with our efforts in protecting guests, while strictly enforcing the minimum legal wagering age established by law.
 We offer various responsible gaming resources and free assistance to our guests.
-Our focus and commitment remains true to the overall message to “PLAY RESPONSIBLY” in the state of New York.
+Our focus and commitment remain true to the overall message to “PLAY RESPONSIBLY” in the state of New York.

 What is self-exclusion?